How NBA Players' Advice Spurred Store Manager to Resurrect Pro Hoops Career

 "The thing that pushed me over the edge was that my best friend is Game the rapper, and he's been telling me for at least five years now that you can make some money playing basketball.
 He's the guy that pushed me the most. ...
 I wouldn't be as aggressive [in pursuing] basketball if it wasn't for him."

 This past fall, with the support of his family, Session decided to make another run at a pro career.
 He attended a tryout with the South Bay Lakers but was among the last cuts.
-After weighing his options, he took an offer to play in the National Basketball League of Canada with the Island Storm on Prince Edward Island.
+After weighing his options, he took an offer to play in the National Basketball League of Canada with the Island Storm, based in Prince Edward Island.
 He played in 43 games, averaging a league-high 40 minutes to go with top-10 averages in points (19.6), rebounds (9.8), assists (5.7) and steals (1.7), and was named Newcomer of the Year.

 Not bad for a guy who had to be convinced by a rapper that he was pro material.